makasim/flowstate/README.md

 Whether you're managing retries, coordinating external services, or executing multi-step business logic, Flowstate ensures your progress is persisted and never lost, even in the face of panics, crashes, or OOMs.

+You can even use Flowstate to power real-time applications like games.
+[Watch it in action](https://x.com/maksim_ka2/status/1825587227163795478).

 ## When to Use

 Flowstate is a great fit when you need: